 According to the Afghanistan ministry of foreign affairs, Mr Qureshi and Mr Rabbani agreed to hold Afghanistan-Pakistan’s Ulema meeting and a second round of the trilateral meeting of Afghanistan, Pakistan and China.
-While the two sides decided to hold the Ulema meeting in the near future, they did not give information when and where the second round of the trilateral meeting would be held, stated an Afghan local media.
+While the two sides decided to hold the Ulema meeting in the near future, they did not give information when and where the second round of the trilateral meeting would be held, stated the Afghan media, Tolo News.
 The last meeting of the three countries was hosted by China in December 2017 where Beijing tried to mediate between Kabul and Islamabad to help them improve their relations.

 FM Qureshi also invited President Ghani to visit Pakistan.
 He underlined the importance of frequent high-level engagements between the two countries that contributed to building trust and improving mutual understanding.

 He highlighted the need to maintain this upward trajectory in bilateral relations through more high-level visits during the upcoming months.